AgnitumuS/ubjs/packages/cdn/README.md

-Set of dictionaries, common for most enterprise systems.
+Set of dictionaries appropriate for majority of enterprise systems.

 For internal organization structure see `@ubitybase/org` module